 The lights in my apartment are still flickering and it’s driving me insane – an electrician finally comes to see what’s wrong and can’t figure out the source of the problem.

 Lincoln and I go to see my parents; they only allow us to hangout in their backyard, we can’t go into the house.
 I understand why, I wouldn’t want to put them at risk of contracting Covid.

 Also Lincoln ate a sponge this week, so I take him to the vet… twice.
 Week two was a struggle.

 Week 3: March 30 – April 5

 My apartment lights miraculously stop flickering, all of a sudden, with no explanation….. my friends think I had a ghost and it left.

 Washing my hands 470 times a day has become second-nature.

-One morning, I get dressed up and put makeup on for no other reason than just to feel normal again.
+One morning, I get dressed up and put makeup on, took a bath with body wash for sensitive skin for no other reason than just to feel normal again.
 My beautiful clothes hanging in my closet miss my body.
 They’re just collecting dust now.

 The weather this week is lovely so Lincoln and I spend lots of time outdoors exploring the many Portland parks.
 Mt.
 Tabor is becoming a new favorite.